-NFL Playoff Scenarios 2018-19: AFC, NFC Picture; Browns, Eagles Wildcard Odds
+NFL Playoff Scenarios 2018-19: AFC, NFC Picture; Browns, Eagles Wild-Card Odds

 The Redskins and Eagles are trying to chase down one of the wild-card spots.
 If either Washington or Philadelphia wins out and the Vikings lose a game, that team would be in.

 Washington goes to Tennessee in Week 16 while Philadelphia hosts Houston.
-The Redskins and Eagles meet in Washington in the regular-season finale.
+The Redskins host the Eagles in their regular-season finale.
 Seattle clinches a wild-card spot with one win in its last two games.

 Carolina needs to win its final two games and hope the Vikings lose both.
 They also need a complex set of circumstances to find a way into the postseason.
 The Panthers host the Atlanta Falcons in Week 16 and close the season with a game at New Orleans.